Members Login

 Source: Her Majesty’s Revenue & Customs

-Please note that all the figures in this section exclude some categories of machinery which the data do not allow to be separately identified (e.g. ATVs, telehandlers).
+Please note that all the figures in this section exclude some categories of machinery which the data do not allow to be separately identified (e.g. ATVs, telehandlers, where they are not classified as tractors for customs purposes).